MarcPozzo/MyProjects/Birds_Detection/Demonstration/Train_Lenet/README.md

 ## Files description

 - generate_3C_tiny_images.py : generate tiny images depending of the coordonates in Images tables make sur Tiny_images exits
-- Train_your_tiny_images.ipynb : script allow you to train Lenet with your data and save neural network as drop_out.50
+- Train_your_tiny_images.ipynb : script allow you to train Lenet with your data and save neural network as drop_out.50 and the dictionnary converting labels to indices.
 - evaluate_Lenet3C_on_tiny_pic.ipynb : display the performance of Lenet corss_tab, precision, recall, ... .
 - Lenet_training_functions.py : contains support functions for previous scripts
 - drop_out.50 is a neural network trained in Train_your_tiny_images.ipynb